Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Eigenvalues of the Second Stage

 The probability of success of the second round given that the states were successful in the first round is given by \begin{widetext}

 \end{widetext} where $r$ represents half the number of errors of the first stage.

-\subsection{Eigenvalues of the Second Stage}
+\section{Eigenvalues of the Second Stage}

 \ZJ{As mentioned in Sec.~\ref{sec:second_stage}, in order to saturate the channel capacity, we need to keep all the possible outcomes.
 Accordingly, we provide the eigenvalues of the remaining conditional states here.
-The eigenvalues of the successful state in the second round, given it failed the first round, $\lambda_{f_1s_2}(j)$, follow the same formula as Eq.~\eqref{eq:eigenvalues_second_success_success} with $j = m, m+2, \ldots, m(m-1)$ for even $m$ and $j = m, m+2, \ldots, m(m-1)+1$ for odd $m$.
-Similar to Eq.~\eqref{eq:eigenvalue_second_success_success_normalised}, these eigenvalues need to be normalised.
-The probability of success in the second round, $P_{f_1s_2}(m)$, given it failed in the first round, is computed using Eq.~\eqref{eq:ps_of_second_round} with $j$ values adjusted accordingly for the failed states and $\Tilde{\lambda}_{s_1s_2}(j)$ is divided by $P_{f_1}^m(m)$ where $P_{f_1}^m(m)$ is obtained from Eq.~\eqref{eq:prob_failure_stage1}.
+The eigenvalues of the successful state in the second round, given it failed the first round, $\lambda_{f_1s_2}(j)$, follow the same formula as equation~\eqref{eq:eigenvalues_second_success_success} with $j = m, m+2, \ldots, m(m-1)$ for even $m$ and $j = m, m+2, \ldots, m(m-1)+1$ for odd $m$.
+Similar to equation~\eqref{eq:eigenvalue_second_success_success_normalised}, these eigenvalues need to be normalised.
+The probability of success in the second round, $P_{f_1s_2}(m)$, given it failed in the first round, is computed using equation~\eqref{eq:ps_of_second_round} with $j$ values adjusted accordingly for the failed states and $\Tilde{\lambda}_{s_1s_2}(j)$ is divided by $P_{f_1}^m(m)$ where $P_{f_1}^m(m)$ is obtained from equation~\eqref{eq:prob_failure_stage1}.
 Therefore, the eigenvalues of the successful state of the second round given it fails the first round is given by $\lambda_{f_1s_2}(j)=\Tilde{\lambda}_{s_1s_2}(j)/(P_{f_1}^m(m)P_{f_1s_2}(m))$.}

 \ZJ{The last set of eigenvalues we need to compute are for the states that failed in both the first and second rounds.
 These are derived from the relationship between the failed and successful states of the second round and the failed state from the first round, as shown below